coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    definition where the nonterminal was referenced.
 This command shows the original grammar, so it won't exactly match the documentation.

-   The Coq parser is based on Camlp5.
+   The Rocq parser is based on Camlp5.
 The documentation for `Extensible grammars <http://camlp5.github.io/doc/htmlc/grammars.html>`_ is the most relevant but it assumes considerable knowledge.
 Here are the essentials: